20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 4 Best Network Traffic Monitoring Tools & Software

-Below, we’ll be discussing the top 4 traffic monitoring tools and software:
+Below, we’ll discuss the top 4 traffic monitoring tools and software:

 Teramind Network Monitoring

-Teramind is one of the best network traffic monitoring tools and software available on the market today.
-One of the most important features is its ability to monitor all IP address activity on networks, including the users connected, exact IP ports used, applications, and the identity location.
-Users also have access to full reports that display the amount of bandwidth used by individual employees, through their intuitive interface.
+Teramind is one of the best network traffic monitoring tools and software available today.
+One of the most important features is its ability to monitor all network IP address activity, including the users connected, exact IP ports used, applications, and identity location.
+Through its intuitive interface, users can also access complete reports that display the amount of bandwidth used by individual employees.

 Key Features: